sad-pixel/wtfhttpd/README.md

 ## Route introspection

 All registered routes are available in the `wtf_routes` table.
-This is used in the status page, but is also available for sql scripts to query.
+This is used in the admin interface, but is also available for sql scripts to query.

-## Misc Notes
+## Admin Interface

-- JSON/XML post bodies are not yet supported
-- Every request runs in it's own transaction, and since sqlite doesn't support nested transactions, you may not use transactions in your sql queries.
-- A `/` is always added to the end of every path.
-This is may be fixed later.
+An admin interface protected by HTTP Basic auth is available at `/_wtf`.
+The admin interface shows some basic statistics like uptime and hits, registered routes, and has a database schema viewer, data viewer, and SQL query console.

 ## Configuration